MahmoudHosamGaber/MahmoudHosamGaber/README.md

 ## 🎯 What Drives Me

 I’m motivated by understanding, clarity, and simplicity.
-I find it deeply satisfying reducing complex concepts down to their essentials.

-I enjoy understanding systems at a deeper level, not just how to use them, but how they truly work.
+I find it deeply satisfying to reduce complex concepts to their essentials.
+I enjoy understanding systems deeply to see how they truly work.

 ## 🛠 Languages